axiom-oss/.github/profile/README.md

 ![CanaryLogoBanner](profile/CanaryLogoBanner.png)

-## Canary Development
+## Canary Softworks

-Canary Development is a team of talented game and open source developers that are focused on improving the experience of the player and the developer alike.
+Canary Softworks is a team of talented game developers working to bring the best products.
+Whether it be reliability, scalability, or ease of use we have your back.

-Logos were made in collaboration with @d5_ax (Boohba)
+Logos were made in collaboration with [@d4_ax](https://www.roblox.com/users/118447607/profile)